-In developed countries such as the United Kingdom, most deaths are now caused by non-communicable diseases such as ischaemic heart disease.
+In developed countries such as the UK, most deaths are now caused by non-communicable diseases such as ischaemic heart disease.
 In particular, cardiovascular diseases cause more than a quarter of all deaths in the UK.

 There’s growing evidence that lifestyle choices such as smoking, alcohol and obesity increase the risk of acquiring these types of diseases.
 Increasingly, more money is being spent on the treatment of obesity and diabetes, with around two-thirds of adults and 1 in 5 children leaving primary school living with obesity.

-Successive governments have pursued health policies with an aim of curbing these costs, with the former Secretary of State for Health, Jeremy Hunt, stating that obesity and diabetes (Type 2 diabetes is often linked to obesity) as top priorities.
-Through the introduction of the sugar tax in 2018 and the drive to educate children on the dangers of binge drinking, the government is seeking to change people’s behaviours and reduce the consumption of unhealthy products.
+Successive governments have pursued health policies with an aim of curbing these costs, with the former Secretary of State for Health, Jeremy Hunt, stating obesity and diabetes (Type 2 diabetes is often linked to obesity) as top priorities.
+Through the introduction of the sugar tax in 2018 and the drive to educate children on the dangers of binge drinking, the government also seeks to change people’s behaviours and reduce the consumption of unhealthy products.

 The sugar tax is one of the most high-profile recent public health solutions.
 Here’s what you need to know about the UK Soft Drinks Industry Levy:

 Has it worked?

 The sugar tax does seem to have been successful in raising awareness of the health impacts of excess sugar intake.
 Manufacturers have started adapting and reformulating carbonated drinks, and most soft drinks now fall below the sugar tax threshold.
 Between 2016, when the sugar tax plans were announced, and 2018, when the tax came into effect, over 50% of manufacturers reduced the sugar content of their drinks – the equivalent of 45 million kg of sugar every year.

 Data from the National Child Measurement Programme estimated in 2018/19 that 22.6% of children aged 4 to 5 in England were overweight (an increase of 0.2% from the previous year).
 This rises to a third of 10 to 11-year olds (consistent with the previous year’s data).